 Lack of social graces

 In grad school I became aware that I had trouble speaking to groups of people.
+Apparently, I was too direct and said the 'wrong things'.
 I took a technical writing class (two, in fact) that included presentations.
 I forced myself to learn how to quiet the animal inside to speak clearly and eloquently.
 As a faculty member at three academic universities, I learned to mingle and communicate better.
-My first years as a researcher required giving presentations at conferences, which became easier.
+My first decade as a researcher required giving presentations at conferences, which became easier.
 My sister-in-law took me shopping to help choose proper suits for me.
 I had no sense of fashion (still don't).

-Despite that I occasionally joined colleagues in the lunch room or for coffee, I was branded as being "unfriendly and anti-social" in the departments.
+Despite that I occasionally joined colleagues in the lunchroom or for coffee, I was branded as being "unfriendly and anti-social" in the departments.
 I avoided volunteering for committees (they were a waste of my time) and hardly ever attended social and holiday functions.
-Apparently this behavior was unacceptable, even jeopardized promotions during more than half of my career.
+It appeared this behavior was unacceptable, even jeopardized promotions during more than half of my career.
 Ironically, a colleague, who became a good friend, chastised other department members during one of those meetings, commenting that I am not unfriendly or anti-social; "She's just careful about who she chooses as friends and likes her privacy."

-My fortune was working with a MD/PhD in neuropathology who is very ADHD with no apologies to anyone.
+My fortune was working with a MD/PhD in neuroscience and psychology who is very ADHD with no apologies to anyone.
 I would steer him back to finish his sentences when he often went off tangent.
 We worked together very well appreciating the complementation of our strengths.
 I was glad I could confide in and discuss my recent Asperger's diagnosis with him.
-He assured me I've already adapted well, and will continue to.
+He assured me I've already adapted well and will continue to.
 "Learn to appreciate who and what you are.
 Don't let anyone tell you differently."

 -------